 For the first time, the retail price of the white hair I use has gone over £1000/kg (2012).

 Some have commented that my prices are lower than elsewhere.
 As long as that doesn't arouse suspicion that I am using low price/low quality hair then it does not concern me.
 A bow rehair takes half an hour and the cost of the materials makes up the rest.
-Since I have been working on bows and making them for over thirty years (and using them for forty three) I doubt there are many others out there with more experience.
+Since I have been working on bows and making them for forty years (and using them for fifty three) I doubt there are many others out there with more experience.

 Note that if you intend to send a bow to me (rigid plastic 'waste water' pipes only please, wrap/pad it so it can't move, then the pipe wrapped in brown paper for the address) in order to cost about £8 (at the time of writing) the complete package must be under 900mm long.
 Always send recorded, 'Special Delivery'.
 Insure the bow for its full value.
 However, I only suggest this if you find it impossible to travel with your bow - I would say that any bow that is irreplaceable is not placed out of your or my sight.